PSSRA/pssra.github.io/content/join/bylaws.md

 # ARTICLE SEVEN: OTHER POLICIES AND PROCEDURES

 All policies and procedures not documented in the Bylaws, or which need further elaboration, may be drafted by any CCC member, recorded internally, and enacted by a simple majority vote of CCC.
 These documented policies and procedures of the Chapter shall be accessible to full members, and, upon request, the Governing Body of the Organization and its officers, but will otherwise remain confidential.
 Effective date of each policy or procedure will be recorded.
-These policies and procedures may be amended or deprecated by simple majority votes of the CCC.
+These policies and procedures may be amended or removed by simple majority votes of the CCC.

+A Chapter policy or procedure may be enacted, amended, or removed bypassing the CCC by a two-thirds supermajority of vetted membership of the Chapter with greater than 50% quorum of full members and local comrades.

 # ARTICLE EIGHT: INOPERABLE CLAUSE